DreamGamer/VocableTasks/README.md

 # VocableTasks
-My first own application for learning English.
+My first own application to learn English.

-This application is to learn English, so you can learn vocabulary, sentences and play a few games to learn faster and better.
+This application is to learn English, so you can learn vocabulary, sentences and play some games to learn faster and better.

-This is my first application I've ever build without learning from course so please don't expect too much :=) And please let me know if you see some critical errors, thanks :=)
+This is my first full application in React Native, so please don't expect too much :=) And please let me know if you see some bugs, thanks :=)

-Made with ♥ in Cologne from Maurice Bertram
+Made with ♥ in Cologne by Maurice Bertram